 ASTA is a Federal organisation, comprised of eight State/Territory Science Teachers Associations (STAs).
 Individual members join the State or Territory Association where they reside.
-Thus ASTA has an effective membership of 4,000 teachers and other interested individuals.
 This membership includes primary, secondary and tertiary teachers of science as well as policy makers and educators in other areas linked to science education.

 Benefits of membership include:

 ASTA and the STAs staging forums and events to promote informed debate on school science education.
 As well as providing opportunities for professional development and networking, these activities help to link science teachers with businesses, academic institutions and professional associations.

 You can find out more about our activities in the Programs section of this website and via our Professional Learning Portal.